BetterThanTomorrow/calva/docs/site/debugger.md

 ![Viewing variable values in the side pane](images/debugger/viewing-variable-values.png "Viewing variable values in the side pane")

 !!!
-Note "The order of ordered sets and maps is not retained"
-    Please note that when a variable is a set or a map, the order of the elements will be undetermined, _even if the value is from an ordered structure or not_.

-    For now, if you need to see the value of an ordered set or map, in the correct order, you can evaluate the variable from the editor.
+Note "Metadata not available"
+    The variable viewer does not have access to any metadata attached to the variable values.

 ### Viewing the Call Stack